fuweichins/FFcuesplitter/README.md

 ## Features

 - Supports many input formats, due to FFmpeg.
-- Convert to Wav, Flac, Ogg, Opus, and Mp3 formats.
+- Convert to WAV, FLAC, Ogg, Opus,  MP3, and M4A (containing AAC, ALAC codecs) formats.
 - Ability to copy source codec and format without re-encoding.
 - Batch mode processing is also available.
 - Accepts both files and directories.